spencertipping/tau/m/records.md

 ### Simple containers
+**TODO:** have arrays include their byte-length; otherwise parsing/seeking is expensive, and we have buffer-overflow issues when reading the array type

 | Byte        | Following bytes | Description                                     |
 |-------------|-----------------|-------------------------------------------------|
 | `0x40`      | `l n xs...`     | `tuple` of length `int8 l`,  `int8 n` elements  |